-Upcoming Tactics Title from Vera Gaming feels like, at it’s core, an evolution from Chess, spliced with a mercenary motif.
+Upcoming Tactics title, Tactical Legends, from Vera Gaming feels like, at its core, an evolution from Chess, spliced with a mercenary motif.

 Tactical Legends is an upcoming turn based strategy game from Vera Gaming, despite currently being in an early alpha state the game is already managing to challenge a lot of the accepted conventions of the turn-based tactics genre.
 It has a slight chess vibe amidst it’s fantasy setting, although it’s completely powered by a system which allows you to assemble your own forces.

 With that rather simple sounding premise you might imagine the game is quite feature light – in truth, as you’ll find from playing the game’s alpha demo, it’s more content light than feature light… at the moment.

 The gameplay is simple.
 There are two kings on the battlefield, you are one of them.
 Each turn you receive 10 gold.
 You spend this gold on raising levies to fight for you, or on performing the ‘upgrade’ action which unlocks two different unit types to fight for you.
 Combat proceeds with a turn bar at the bottom of the screen indicating the turn order, and it continues cycling and cycling until one king lays dead, and the other stands slightly less dead.
 In this it’s a game of forging and reinforcing a front-line to push up until one side stands successful.

 The game currently includes a puzzle/skirmish mode which sets specifically mapped challenges to overcome, each having set maps and unit layouts.
 This as opposed to the standard game where various objects, obstacles, and pieces of debris dot the map, giving the map a different layout to adapt to and use each time.